To be international leaders in translational medical research.

 - Enhance communication.
 To provide information on what is available and how to access it we will develop an interactive website and brochure that will describe Core facilities, training opportunities and cost structure.

-- Identify new needs for additional resources on an annual basis through Core committees and RFPs and apply DOM resources to meet these needs as effectively as possible.
+- Identify new needs for additional resources on an annual basis through Core committees and apply DOM resources to meet these needs as effectively as possible.

 - Provide maintenance for existing Infrastructure